RechelleBorbe67/IMS/README.md

 We've made significant progress on our inventory management system, with a current completion rate of 100%.

 # GroupIMS Defense Video
+Sir,
+We attempted to upload a video to GitHub; however, the maximum file size allowed is 25 MB, while our video file is 555 MB.
+As a solution, we have uploaded the video to Google Drive and pasted the link here for your reference.

+Here is the link:   https://drive.google.com/file/d/1zQXVG4UqK_ru7GAbPbcaWY-P6K9UVMJk/view?usp=sharing Thank you.